ZEISS Microscopy Knowledge Base

 Note: The spots count in the single sub-region is shown in the data table.
 The empty sub-regions are not listed.
 To get the total spots count the group statistic feature must be used.

-Diagonal multicolored segmented bar with blue and green speckles above two separate green clusters on black background
+Tilted multicolored segmented rectangle with green specks, above two separate green clusters on a black background

 Features can be added or removed from the data table using the Feature Column command.